 PROJECT DESCRIPTION

-The applicant has stated that their “state-of-the-art” plant at Durgin Rd. does not currently reprocess asphalt.
-However, the recent amendment of the Nisqually sub area plan allows reclaimed asphalt stockpiles if they are covered.
-The Applicant requests to amend their existing Special Use Permit (SUP) to allow for recycling asphalt material at their existing surface mining operation, concrete asphalt & batch plant (Attachments B & C).
-The intention of the current application is to store approximately 8,800 cubic yards of internally sourced reclaimed asphalt product (RAP) on site under a 15,383 square foot storage tent, which is proposed to be approximately 37-feet in height.
+The applicant has stated that their “state-of-the-art” asphalt plant at Durgin Rd. does not currently reprocess asphalt.
+However, the recent amendment of the Nisqually sub area plan allows asphalt recycling and reclaimed asphalt product (RAP) stockpiles if they are covered.
+The Applicant requests to amend their existing Special Use Permit (SUP) to allow for recycling asphalt material and the storage of RAP under a cover structure at their existing asphalt plant (Attachments B & C).
+The intention of the current application is to store approximately 8,800 cubic yards of RAP on site under a 15,383 square foot storage structure, which is proposed to be approximately 37-feet in height.
+RAP will be imported from paving projects throughout the region.

-The new storage tent and RAP would be situated in the northeast area of the site on level compacted gravel with no significant vegetation near the existing concrete plant, which is accessory to an existing mineral lands mining operation in the ‘Nisqually Sub Area’ and is a “dry-mix” plant previously approved in December of 2012 where dry components (sand, gravel and cement) are loaded into the concrete truck after which water is added.
-The truck rotates its barrel to mix the dry components and water to create concrete.
-The project includes existing equipment, offices, and associated parking.
+The new cover structure and RAP would be situated in the east area of the site on paved surface with no significant vegetation near the existing asphalt plant, which is accessory to an existing mining operation operated by Holroyd Co. in the ‘Nisqually Sub Area’.
 No new impervious surfaces are proposed.
-Components of the operation include an aggregate feed hopper, mixing bin, a water tank, and silos, which are already existing on site.
-Access to the batch plant will be by way of an existing driveway from Old Highway 99 SE.
+The RAP would be added to asphalt mixes during asphalt mix manufacturing.
+Access to the asphalt plant will be by way of an existing driveway from Old Highway 99 SE.
 Employees will use existing facilities located within an existing office building.

-Thurston County code requires review of approved mineral extraction and accessory use permits no less often than every five years (TCC 20.54.070(3.1).
+Thurston County code requires review of approved mineral extraction and accessory use permits no less often than every five years (TCC 20.54.070(3.1)).

 BACKGROUND

-The existing surface mine began operations in 1979, prior to zoning regulations and requirements for County land use permits.
-The mine operates under a State Department of Natural Resources surface mining permit.
-The concrete asphalt plant was originally approved by the Hearing Examiner on April 20, 2001, and the concrete batch plant Special Use Permit (2011101306) was approved by the Hearing Examiner on December 27, 2012 with conditions including a 5-Year Review every five years.
-The 5-year review was recently approved July 21, 2021.
+The asphalt plant was originally approved by the Hearing Examiner on April 20, 2001 with Special Use Permit Number 990457.
+The 5-year review was recently approved on July 1, 2021.
 (Attachment – H)

 The project is in the Rural Residential – One Dwelling Unit Per Five Acres Zoning District (RR 1/5), within the rural designated part of the County.
-Concrete batch plants are allowed in the RR 1/5 zoning district as an accessory to a mineral extraction use, subject to obtaining a Special Use Permit [TCC 20.54.070(3.1)].
+Asphalt plants are allowed in the RR 1/5 zoning district as an accessory to a mineral extraction use, subject to obtaining a Special Use Permit [TCC 20.54.070(3.1)].

 The underlying property is mapped with soil types that are considered possible locations for native prairie habitat and certain protected species, including the Mazama pocket gopher.
 The gopher is listed as Threatened under the federal Endangered Species Act.
 As an existing gravel extraction, mine, all the topsoil has been removed, thereby removing potential habitat.
 The site is mapped as a category 1 critical aquifer recharge area, which is a critical area regulated by the County Critical Area Ordinance (TCC 24.10).
 No other critical areas were identified on the property.